 Be very careful when passing a driver who seems to be distracted.
-The other driver may not be aware of your presence, and they may drift in front of you.
+The other driver may not be aware of your presence, and may drift in front of you.

-2.10 - Aggressive Drivers/Road Rage
+2.10 Aggressive drivers/road rage

-2.10.1 - What Is It?
+2.10.1 What is it?

-Aggressive driving and road rage is not a new problem.
+Aggressive driving and road rage are not new problems.
 However, in today's world, where heavy and slow-moving traffic and tight schedules are the norm, more and more drivers are taking out their anger and frustration in their vehicles.